-Site Site Details e No. 401034A Box ' 1 Site Name Watervliet Arsenal - Main Manufacturing Area City Cou Address: 1 Buffington Street Zip Code: 12189-4050 v/Town: Watervliet unty: Albany e Acreage: 125.000 Rep porting Period: December 31, 2017 to December 31, 2018 YES NO 1.
-Is the information above correct?
-X If NO, include handwritten above or on a separate sheet.
-2. Has some or all of the site property been sold, subdivided, merged, or undergone a tax map amendment during this Reporting Period? Þ Q 3.
-Has there been any change of use at the site during this Reporting Period (see 6NYCRR 375-1.11(d))?
-X 4.
-Have any federal, state, and/or local permits (e.g., building, discharge) been issued for or at the property during this Reporting Period? Σ Š If you answered YES to questions 2 thru 4, include documentation or evidence that documentation has been previously submitted with this certification form.
-5. Is the site currently undergoing development?
-X Box 2 2 YES NO 6.
-Is the current site use consistent with the use(s) listed below?
+Sit e No. 401034A Site Details Box 1 Site Name Watervliet Arsenal - Main Manufacturing Area Cit Co Site Address: 1 Buffington Street Zip Code: 12189-4050 City/Town: Watervliet County: Albany Site Acreage: 125.000 Re Reporting Period: December 31, 2018 to December 31, 2019 YES NO 1.
+Is the inform nation above correct?
+X If NO, includ le handwritten above or on a separate sheet.
+2. r all of the site property tendment during this Rep peen sold, subdivided, merged, porting Period? or undergone a X 3. een any change of use a RR 375-1.11(d))? it the site during this Reporting Period X 4. • deral, state, and/or local property during this Rep permits (e.g., building, dischargorting Period? ge) been issued X If you answered YES to questions 2 thru 4, include documentation or evidence that documentation has been previously submitted with this certification form.
+5. Is the site cu urrently undergoing deve elopment?
+X Box 2 YES NO 6.
+Is the currer nt site use consistent with n the use(s) listed below?
 X 7.
-Are all ICs/ECs in place and functioning as designed?
+Are all ICs/E ECs in place and function ning as designed?
 X IF THE ANSWER TO EITHER QUESTION 6 OR 7 IS NO, sign and date below and DO NOT COMPLETE THE REST OF THIS FORM.
 Otherwise continue.
 A Corrective Measures Work Plan must be submitted along with this form to address these issues.
-Sigr nature of Owner, Remedial Party or Designated Representative Date
+Sig nature of Owr ner, Remedial Party or De signated Representative Date

-8. Has any new information revealed that assumptions made in the Qualitative Exposure YES NO 0.
-Assessment regarding offsite contamination are no longer valid?
+Box 2A YES NO 8.
+Has any new information revealed that assumptions made in the Qualitative Exposure Assessment regarding offsite contamination are no longer valid?
 X If you answered YES to question 8, include documentation or evidence that documentation has been previously submitted with this certification form.
 9. Are the assumptions in the Qualitative Exposure Assessment still valid?
 (The Qualitative Exposure Assessment must be certified every five years) X If you answered NO to question 9, the Periodic Review Report must include an updated Qualitative Exposure Assessment based on the new assumptions.

-SITE NO. 401034A Description of Institutional Controls
+SITE NO. 401034A Box 3

+Description of Institutional Controls

-Parcel Institutional Control Owner
+Parcel Owner Institutional Control